agmcarthur/Biochem-3BP3/Lab_3_Phylogenetics/README.md

 **Grading**
 * Questions are for your learning and are not graded
 * Problems are worth 5 points each (-1 for each error)
-* Your FASTA sequence file (seqdump.txt), PHYLIP alignment file (seqdump.txt.phy), and RAxML tree file (RAxML_bipartitions.result.txt) should be uploaded to A2L for review by the TA.
+* Your FASTA sequence file (seqdump.txt), PHYLIP alignment file (seqdump.txt.phy), and RAxML tree file (RAxML_bipartitions.result.txt) should be uploaded to A2L for review by the TAs under Assessments -> Assignments
 * Submit your answers to the Problems, plus any supplmental multiple choice questions, on **A2L Quizzes** before the deadline
 * An answer key to Questions and Problems will be provided on A2L after the deadline